HowardZHY/mc-sandpaper-test/README.md

 Sandpaper offloads a significant portion of Minecraft's client-side game ticks to an internal thread pool, which performs the necessary calculations related to entities.
 Entity updates are parallelized and synchronized by neighboring chunk boundaries, allowing independent behavior to operate simultaneously.
 This greatly reduces the lag spike caused by the client-side tick duration, resulting in smoother gameplay.

-Sandpaper is compatible with renderer optimization mods, including [OptiFine](https://optifine.net/home) and [Sodium](https://modrinth.com/mod/sodium).
+Sandpaper is compatible with renderer optimization mods, including [OptiFine](https://optifine.net/home).
 While Sandpaper is focused on the client tick, OptiFine and Sodium both optimize the OpenGL renderer itself.
 It is recommended to use both sets of optimizations together for the best possible performance.

 ## Building from source